kushyzee/100-days-of-code/log.md

 **Thoughts**: I learnt a lot about SQL today and how to query databases but I still don't fully understand how it works, so I will do further research on it and learn more

+### Day 62: September 1.
+2022

+**Today's progress**: Currently working on CS50 problem set 7

+**Thoughts**: The current problem set is very interesting because it has to do with querying a database with the set of questions given to me by Harvard.
+I almost done with all the tasks, I should be able to finish everything tomorrow